Guide for Authors

 The purpose of the journal - Sports Medicine and Health Science (SMHS) is to provide a scientific merit-based and high-quality publication platform for all relevant biomedical studies worldwide with the primary focus on sports medicine, physical activity, and exercise-related health sciences.
 The primary disciplines covered by this Journal - SMHS include, but not limited to: Clinical Sports Medicine, Orthopedics, Preventive Medicine, Rehabilitation Medicine, Physical Therapy; Basic and Translational Sports Sciences including Exercise Physiology, Exercise Biochemistry, Exercise Molecular Biology and Exercise Immunology; Biomechanics; Motor Control and Exercise Neuroscience; Exercise Epidemiology, Gerontology, and Nutrition; and Complementary and Alternative Medicine.

-Other emphasized topics of interests for this Journal (SMHS) are:
+Other emphasized topics of interests for the journal SMHS are:

 1) Prevention, treatment, and rehabilitation of sports injuries in muscles, ligaments, joints, and bones, especially those occurred in elite, professional, or Olympic athletes as well as amateur participants in sports.

 2) Prevention and treatment of chronic disease caused by lack of physical activity or improper practice of exercise.
-SMHS welcomes contributions on studies employing exercise intervention on metabolic, cardiopulmonary and neuromuscular disorders as well as mental health.
+SMHS welcomes studies contributing to exercise intervention on metabolic, cardiopulmonary and neuromuscular disorders as well as mental health.
 Health issues among elderly population would receive special editorial attention.

 3) Basic biological research emphasizing cellular mechanisms of exercise effect and consequence of lack of physical activity in the fields of molecular biology, physiology, biochemistry, immunology, neuroscience, and nutritional science.